Le-bruit-de-nos-pas/survival_analysis_class_2025/README.md

 ### 6.3 Joint Models

 Joint models simultaneously analyze survival data and longitudinal data (e.g., repeated biomarker measurements) to assess their interplay.

+### 6.4 Multiple Imputation for Censored Data

+Survival datasets often include missing or censored data.
+Multiple imputation can address these issues:

+- Methods include predictive mean matching or Bayesian approaches.
+- Adjust survival estimates using imputed datasets and Rubin’s rules for combining results.

+### 6.5 Cure Models

+Cure models account for scenarios where a fraction of subjects may never experience the event:

+- Mixture cure models: Separate populations into “cured” and “susceptible.”
+- Non-mixture models: Directly model the survival curve with asymptotic behavior reflecting cure.

+### 6.6 Interval Censoring

+Interval censoring occurs when exact event times are unknown but lie within an interval:

+- Interval censoring likelihoods and extensions of Kaplan-Meier estimation.
+- Methods like the Turnbull estimator for nonparametric inference.

+### 6.7 Model Diagnostics and Goodness-of-Fit

+Diagnostic techniques for survival models:

+- Residual analyses (e.g., Martingale, Deviance, and Schoenfeld residuals).
+- Visual checks using Cox-Snell residual plots.
+- Likelihood ratio tests, AIC/BIC for model comparison.

+### 6.8 Accelerated Failure Time Models

+The Accelerated Failure Time (AFT) model is a parametric alternative to Cox regression:

+$$
+T = \exp(\mathbf{x}^T \boldsymbol{\beta} + \epsilon),
+$$

+where $\epsilon$ is a random error term.
+The interpretation of $\boldsymbol{\beta}$ relates to time acceleration or deceleration factors.

+### 6.9 Simulation Studies in Survival Analysis

+- Generating synthetic survival data under various distributions (e.g., Weibull, Log-normal).
+- Techniques for assessing power, bias, and variability in survival studies.

+### 6.10 Bayesian Survival Analysis

+- Use of Bayesian priors for survival modeling, particularly for small or sparse datasets.
+- Markov Chain Monte Carlo (MCMC) techniques for posterior estimation.
+- Application to parametric, semi-parametric, and competing risks models.

 ---